 Even small businesses are benefiting from migrating to the cloud.
 For instance, Cogoport, a Mumbai-based logistics start-up, was able to reduce its infrastructure costs by 80% after moving to the cloud.
 By doing so, they were able to focus on their core business and scale it up further.

-Conclusion and recommendations for businesses considering cloud migration or switching providers
+Recommendations for businesses considering cloud migration or switching providers

 Based on our analysis, we recommend that businesses considering a cloud migration or switching providers should carefully evaluate their needs, budget, and future growth plans before making a decision.
 It’s important to take into account the total cost of ownership, including not only the cost of cloud services but also the cost of data storage, network bandwidth, security, and other factors.